teddphil/MulticlassClassification/README.md

 # **Generalized Multi-Class Classification and Visualization Pipeline**

-This project is a refactored, modular pipeline designed for end-to-end multi-class classification and statistical visualization of tabular data.
+This project is designed for end-to-end multi-class classification and statistical visualization of tabular data.
 It separates application-specific configurations from generalized quantitative tools, making it highly reusable for various analytical tasks, such as those encountered in data science and quantitative research.

 ## **🚀 Key Features**